cap-js/docs/get-started/jumpstart.md

 cds #> run the installed CLI
 ```

 #### 2.1.
-Activate Tab Completion
+Activate CDS Shell Completion
-The `cds` command supports starting with version `7.9` tab completion for several shells and operation systems.
+The `cds` command supports starting with version `7.9` shell completion with the `tab` key for several shells and operating systems.

-For Linux, macOS and Windows use the following command to activate the tab completion.
+For Linux, macOS and Windows use the following command to activate the shell completion.
 ```sh
 cds add completion
 ```